 All are welcome at St. Peter Parish.
-Most of our parish families reside in Geneva, but we have also attracted singles and families from many other communities.
+Most of our parishioners reside in Geneva, but we also have people from many other communities.
 We ask that our parishioners become an active part of our parish through participation in worship, spiritual growth activities, service to others and financial support.

 Delnor Community Hospital is within our parish boundaries.
-We are primarily responsible for pastoral care of all Catholic patients during their stay in the hospital.
-This is also the case for Geneva Care & Rehabilitation Center and Arden Courts.
-We are blessed with help from neighboring priests and pastoral care ministers who graciously assist us in these areas when they are able or when we need back-up.
+We are primarily responsible for pastoral care of all Catholic patients during their stay in the hospital, as well as at Bria Health Services and Arden Courts.
+We are blessed with help from neighboring priests and pastoral care ministers who graciously assist at these facilities as they are able or when we need back-up.

 Our parish, most importantly, is one made up of God’s children.
 One’s age, gender and role in life have meaning because of our faith, hope and love for one another, our community and the world around us.